stackblitz/webcontainer-docs/docs/tutorial/7-add-interactivity.md

 ---
 title: &title Add interactivity
-description: &description Your Express is up and running and we connected a terminal to the output of the WebContainer processes.
-Let's make the terminal more interactive allowing the user to run it's own commands.
+description: &description Your Express is up and runningand the terminal shows the output of the WebContainer processes.
+Let's make the terminal more interactive allowing the user to run its own commands.
 head:
   - ['meta', {property: 'og:title', content: *title}]
   - ['meta', {property: 'og:image', content: 'https://webcontainers.io/img/og/tutorial-7_add_interactivity.png'}]